Our first time experience staying in the wild Arctic

 It seemed like we weren’t alone, winter had travelled up north with us.
 I noticed how autumn in Oslo slowly changed to winter as we moved up to Tromsø, the change in season was gradual but definitely visible as we travelled across this beautiful land of Norway.
 Since we came to Norway, we noticed the sun set a few minutes earlier each day than the previous day.
 The earth was slowly getting ready to enter into polar nights.
 We were in Norway only till Nov 5th and weren’t there to witness the Polar nights which was to begin by around Nov 27th.
 Though if you visit Norway in October, you’ll for sure see signs of the approaching Polar nights.
 There were days were the sun never rose above the horizon, the entire day looked like evenings.

 As we reached closer to November the sun set by around 3 pm.
-In the morning by around 10: 30 am was when we saw daylight, I wouldn’t call it a sun rise exactly as all we could see was the daylight.
+In the morning around 10: 30 am was when we saw daylight, I wouldn’t call it a sunrise exactly as all we could see was the daylight.
 I can only imagine how dark it can get during the Polar nights.
 I have been grateful to the sun a lot since our visit to Norway.
-Being from a tropical country I don’t think I’ve paid much attention to Sun or really thought about how important the sun has been in our day to day life.
+Being from a tropical country I don’t think I’ve paid much attention to the Sun or really thought about how important the sun has been in our day to day life.
 To be able to appreciate the warmth of the Sun as well as truly appreciate Nature’s beauty, one must most definitely travel to the Arctic where you get to see Nature’s raw beauty at its best.
 Also, the temperatures can drop quite low in a place where nature feels at its best.
 Nevertheless, it’s still the best time to go see the Northern lights.

 Visiting Norway has made us fall in love with the unparalleled beauty of Nature but at the same time we would be lying if we don’t talk about how strangely eerie the absolute stillness and vastness of nature can make you feel at times.